 Longitudinal melanonychia - Nail and Distal Digit

 Melanocytes normally reside in the nail matrix and nail bed, though they are typically inactive in individuals of Northern European descent.
-If melanin production in nail matrix melanocytes exceeds that which keratinocytes can degrade, this gives rise to a longitudinal band.
+In the nail matrix, if melanin production by melanocytes is greater than degradation by keratinocytes, the result is a longitudinal band.
 This phenomenon can be caused by melanocyte activation, melanocytic hyperplasia, lentigo simplex, melanocytic nevus, atypical melanocytic proliferations, and acral lentiginous melanoma.

 Pediatric nail melanoma is extremely rare, particularly in individuals with Fitzpatrick phototypes I and II, but carries significant morbidity and mortality.
+The fingernails are more commonly involved than toenails.
 Evaluation of longitudinal melanonychia is more difficult in children than adults due to lack of clinical and histopathological guidelines.
+According to recent cohort studies from Asia, the majority of pediatric cases undergo regression or stagnation, and no incidence of melanoma was found in biopsied cases.

 L60.8 – Other nail disorders

-- Longitudinal melanonychia is very common among those with deeper skin pigmentation, with as high as 77% of Americans of African descent over 20 and nearly 100% over 50 showing longitudinal melanonychia.
+- Longitudinal melanonychia is very common among those with darker skin colors, with up to 75% of Black individuals older than 20 years and nearly 100% of those older than 50 years showing longitudinal melanonychia.
 Nails of digits prone to trauma or those used for grasping (thumb, index, and middle fingers) are frequently affected.

 - Congenital nevus / acquired nevus – Nevi cause approximately 12% of longitudinal melanonychia in adults and almost 50% of longitudinal melanonychia in children.
 Fingers are more commonly involved.
 Pseudo-Hutchinson sign (periungual pigmentation) is seen in one-third of cases.